 - EPAP positions are full-time positions unless otherwise specified.
 As with all EFM appointments, availability may be a factor.

-- AEFMs must be able to obtain and maintain the appropriate level of security clearance for their position.
+- AEFMs must be able to obtain the appropriate level of security clearance within nine months of acceptance of the position.
+Candidates must be able maintain the required clearance level during their employment.

-- EPAP employees hired in this cycle will be required to complete certain functional training.
+- EPAP employees hired in this cycle will be required to complete certain functional training within the first year of their appointment.

 Applicants in the categories below receive a hiring preference in the order listed.
 Therefore, it is essential that these applicants accurately describe their status on the application.
 Failure to do so may result in a determination that the applicant is not eligible for a hiring preference.